wellcomecollection/docs/rfcs/034-location_location_location/README.md

 This RFC describes the types of location we want to model, and proposes how they will be returned in the catalogue API.

-**Current status:** this RFC outlines the problem, by describing the types of location we want to model.
+**Current status:** this RFC describes the sort of Location data we want to model, and some proposed changes for:

-Please check if the information contained is accurate and complete.
+*   Adding shelf location and shelfmark data
+*   Creating a smaller set of LocationTypes specifically for the Catalogue API, rather than repeating the Sierra location codes